Micah-Shallom/Deploying_an_Instagram_Like_Application_using_AWS_CloudFormation/README.md

 ![public_private_route_tables](./img/14.Private_public_route_tables.jpg)

 ## Administrator Access Via JumpBoxServer (Bastion Host)
 From the project architecture, we see that our instances are located in the private subnets which ensures that the EC2 instances are inaccessible by anyone in the outside world.
-For the admininstrator to gain access to this servers for maintenance and admininstrative purposes, it is vital that a dedicated server is created to access these instances by the administrator.
+For the administrator to gain access to these servers for maintenance and admininstrative purposes, it is vital that a dedicated server is created to access these instances by the administrator.

 The jumpbox server connects to the instances via local ipv4 address as they exist within the same virtual network and so no public internet network connection is required.